 Asbestos-related diseases affect thousands of people in the UK each year.
 Factory workers and labourers are amongst those who are commonly affected, but Fieldfisher have also acted on behalf of professionals such as doctors, nurses and teachers who have been exposed to asbestos through their work.
 Field Fisher Waterhouse LLP is a leader in the field of Asbestos Claims.

-Rodney Nelson-Jones, head of the Asbestos Claims group at Fieldfisher, said: “I am delighted that in 2008 we were able to win over £16 million in compensation for the victims of these terrible diseases.
+The Fieldfisher Asbestos Claims Team said: “We are delighted that in 2008 we were able to win over £16 million in compensation for the victims of these terrible diseases.
 It is crucial that sufferers and their families receive the compensation they deserve.”

 You can discuss your mesothelioma compensation claim with any member of our mesothelioma claims team on freephone 0800 358 3848, email firstname.lastname@example.org or complete our short enquiry form.